 If you’re going to freeze it, I would suggest freezing before adding the glaze.
 Let it thaw to room temperature, wrap in aluminum foil and warm in the oven.
 Remove and while warm add the glaze.

-Frozen cherries retain their shape and flavor when frozen so you can hardly tell the difference in this recipe.
+You can use frozen or fresh cherries.
+Frozen cherries retain their shape and flavor so you can hardly tell the difference in this recipe.

 If you love cherries, you’ll want to try these recipes